qqqwda/pokemeow-autoplay/README.md

     ```

 Ensure you replace placeholder values with your actual data before proceeding.
 This setup guide is designed to help you get started with the PokeMeow Catcher Bot quickly and efficiently.

+Send me a message on Discord 🤖: cursedelboom